 • Recipient of the Excellence in Education Award, Aims Community College, Greeley, CO

-• Interpreter in Guatemala and Mexico for short-term pediatric medical clinics
+• Interpreter in Guatemala and Mexico for short-term pediatric medical clinics, with student volunteers.

 “If you want your children to be intelligent, read them fairy tales.
 If you want them to be more intelligent, read them more fairy tales.”

 —Albert Einstein, German theoretical physicist (1879-1955)